twineworks/tweakflow/site/content/reference.md

 ##### Full dict patterns

 Full dict patterns match dictionaries as a whole.
-All expected keys are specified by the patterns, and any matched dict must have these and only these keys.
+All expected keys are specified by the patterns, and any matched dict must have the given keys and only the given keys.

 ```text
 matchPattern